Hodgkin–Huxley model: Pumps and exchangers

 The membrane potential depends upon the maintenance of ionic concentration gradients across it.
 The maintenance of these concentration gradients requires active transport of ionic species.
 The sodium-potassium and sodium-calcium exchangers are the best known of these.
 Some of the basic properties of the Na/Ca exchanger have already been well-established: the stoichiometry of exchange is 3 Na+: 1 Ca2+ and the exchanger is electrogenic and voltage-sensitive.
 The Na/K exchanger has also been described in detail, with a 3 Na+: 2 K+ stoichiometry.

 Mathematical properties

 The Hodgkin–Huxley model can be thought of as a differential equation system with four state variables, $V_m(t), n(t), m(t)$, and $h(t)$, that change with respect to time $t$.
-The system is difficult to study because it is a nonlinear system and cannot be solved analytically.
+The system is difficult to study because it is a nonlinear system, cannot be solved analytically, and therefore has no closed-form solution.
 However, there are many numerical methods available to analyze the system.
 Certain properties and general behaviors, such as limit cycles, can be proven to exist.